Julian Assange: Cypherpunks and programming

-In the same year, he took over running one of the first public Internet service providers in Australia, Suburbia Public Access Network, when its original owner, Mark Dorset, moved to Sydney.
+In the same year, he took over running one of the first public Internet service providers (ISPs) in Australia, Suburbia Public Access Network, when its original owner, Mark Dorset, moved to Sydney.
 He joined the cypherpunk mailing list in late 1993 or early 1994.
 According to Robert Manne, Assange's main political focus at this time seems to have been the information-sharing possibilities created by the internet and its threats.
 He began programming in 1994, authoring or co-authoring network and encryption programs, such as the Rubberhose deniable encryption system.
 Assange wrote other programs to make the Internet more accessible and developed cyber warfare systems like the Strobe port scanner which could look for weaknesses in hundreds of thousands of computers at any one time.

 During this period of time he also moderated the AUCRYPTO forum, ran a website that gave advice on computer security to 5,000 subscribers in 1996, and contributed research to Suelette Dreyfus's Underground (1997), a book about Australian hackers including the International Subversives.
 According to Assange, he "deliberately minimized" his role in Underground so it could "pull in the whole community".

 In 1998 he co-founded with Trax the "network intrusion detection technologies" company Earthmen Technology which developed Linux kernel hacking tools.
 During this period he also earned a sizeable income working as a consultant for large corporations.
 In October 1998, Assange decided to visit friends and announced on the cypherpunks mailing list he would be "hopscotching" through Russia, Mongolia, China, Poland and Eastern Europe.

 Leaks

 According to Assange, in the 1990s, he and Suburbia Public Access Network facilitated leaks for activists and lawyers.
 Assange told Suelette Dreyfus that he had "acted as a conduit for leaked documents" when fighting local corruption.
-While awaiting trial and trying to get custody of his son, Assange and his mother formed the activist organisation Parent Inquiry Into Child Protection.
+While awaiting trial and trying to get custody of his son Daniel, Assange and his mother formed the activist organisation Parent Inquiry Into Child Protection.
 An article in the Canadian magazine Maclean's later referred to it as "a low-tech rehearsal for WikiLeaks".
 The group used the Australian Freedom of Information Act to obtain documents, and secretly recorded meetings with Health and Community Services.
 The group also used flyers to encourage insiders to anonymously come forward, and according to Assange they "had moles who were inside dissidents."
 An insider leaked a key internal departmental manual about the rules for custody disputes to the group.

 In November 1996 Assange sent an email to lists he had created and mentioned a "LEAKS" project.
 Assange stated that he registered the domain "leaks.org" in 1999, but did not use it.
 He publicised a patent granted to the National Security Agency in August 1999, for voice-data harvesting technology saying "This patent should worry people.
 Everyone's overseas phone calls are or may soon be tapped, transcribed and archived in the bowels of an unaccountable foreign spy agency."